jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

 includes it.

  1. Follow the [previous instructions](http://html5devgal.com/getting-started/#running-some-commands-in-the-command-window)
- on opening your command window in your `app` directory if it isn't already opened.
+ on opening your Command Window in your `app` directory if it isn't already opened.
  2. Make sure you are logged into heroku.
-If not or just not sure, type the following in the command window:
+If not or just not sure, type the following in the Command Window:

     {% coderay %}
       heroku logout
       heroku login
     {% endcoderay %}

- 3. Type the following `git` commands in the command window.
+ 3. Type the following `git` commands in the Command Window.
- **BE SURE TO WAIT TILL THE TASKS FROM EACH COMMAND ARE COMPLETED BEFORE ENTERING THE NEXT** Also note that you might get some warnings about line endings.
+ Also note that you might get some warnings about line endings.
 Don't worry about that.
- Replace `you@example.com` with the email address you used for your Heroku account and `Your Name` with your name
+ Replace `you@example.com` with the email address you used for your Heroku account and `Your Name` with your name.

     {% coderay %}
       git init